The question “What do women want?” is one people have asked since the beginning of time.

 It is the connection that they're after.

 A man who tries to get into your pants may really be attempting to get into your heart.
 Understanding this can help you see men’s penchant for sex in a different light.
-Yes, they’re horny, but they’re also honorable (most of the time).
+Yes, they’re horny, but they’re also honorable (let's assume the best!).

-That doesn’t mean you need to sleep with every guy who initiates a roll in the hay, greeting their advances with a quick, “Well, since you want a connection, let me get my teddy!”
+That doesn’t mean you need to sleep with every guy who initiates a roll in the hay.

 You can maintain your standards while viewing his advances in light of the reality that he’s trying to get to know you by putting out — quite literally — feelers.

 Just as we’re taught gracefulness in defeat, practice grace as the one doing the defeating.
-Let him down easy and encourage his pursuit, but with his pants on.
+Let him down easy and encourage his pursuit, but slow his roll.

 Too often, women take men’s propensity for sex personally.
 They feel like a piece of meat.
 And, honestly, who can blame them?
 Our society does indeed objectify female bodies.